-Research and development (R&D) tax offset claims
+Research and development tax offset claims

-An R&D tax offset claim reflected on the tax return may not be a single Category A or B RTP.
-Instead there may be several positions taken within the R&D tax offset claim, for example, whether the:
+A research and development (R&D) tax offset claim reflected on the tax return may not be a single Category A or B RTP.
+Instead, there may be several positions taken within the R&D tax offset claim - for example, whether the:

-entity is an eligible R&D entity
+- entity is an eligible R&D entity

-- expenditure included in the claim was incurred - expenditure was incurred on eligible R&D activities - expenditure was at risk for R&D purposes - feedstock provisions are applicable.
+- expenditure included in the claim was incurred

+- expenditure was incurred on eligible R&D activities

+- expenditure was at risk for R&D purposes

+- feedstock provisions are applicable.